Whatsapp Icon

 • Lumps or thickening tissues - Any unusual lumps or thickened areas in the mouth or throat.

-• White or red patches - Unexplained white or red patches in the mouth, on the tongue, or on the lips.
+• White or red patches - Unexplained white or red patches in the mouth, on the tongue, or the lips.

 • Pain and tenderness - Persistent pain, tenderness, or numbness anywhere in the mouth or lips.